bhartiy/learnsellacious/pages/11.additional-attributes/01.introduction-to-attribute/docs.md

 ![](pa.png)

-5. fill the credentials in the Additional Attribute Fields.
+5. Fill the credentials in the Additional Attribute Fields.
 6. Click on the save button to save the details.

 ![Screenshot%20%287%29](Screenshot%20%287%29.png "Screenshot%20%287%29")